-While some firms do work on a commission basis, most asset management companies charge a flat fee based on Assets Under Management (AUM).
+While some firms do work on a commission basis, an asset management company charges a flat fee based on Assets Under Management (AUM).
 Usually, this rate is around 1% and is charged on the total net worth of the client.
-This aligns both parties’ interests, as the more asset managers help their clients grow their assets, the more service fee they will earn.
+This aligns both parties’ interests, as the more asset managers help their clients grow their resources, the more service fee they will earn.
 Therefore, they are both able to work towards a common goal.

 Top Asset Management Firms

-Pillar Wealth Management, isone of the top asset management firms out there as what we might lack in scale, we make up for through excellent fiduciary services and high expertise.
+Pillar Wealth Management, is one of the best resource management firms out there as what we might lack in scale, we make up for through excellent fiduciary services and high expertise.
 Our managers have more than sixty years of combined experience.
 We offer completely personalized solutions instead of the cookie-cutter experience you’ll find at other large financial institutions.
 Click here to start chatting with one of our advisors to learn more about our services.

 Asset management is absolutely vital for high net worth individuals who want to grow their assets in a sustainable manner while achieving all their targets and reducing any risks.
-However, for all this to be successful, affluent individuals need the top asset management firms and advisors to guide them.
+However, for all this to be successful, affluent individuals need the best resource management firms and advisors to guide them.

-Pillar Wealth Management is a white-glove wealth management firm offering various financial services.
+Pillar Wealth Management is a wealth management firm based in New York offering various financial services.
 These include investment management, risk management, retirement planning, and many more.
 Our wealth managers and advisors have an experience of more than 30 years in the industry.
 We keep a close eye on the market trends and conditions, which we leverage to provide unique financial solutions to our clients.
 Start a free consultation session with one of our advisors today.

 © 2018 – 2020 Pillar Wealth Management LLC – All rights reserved.